cisco/cisco-network-chef-cookbook/docs/README-develop-resources-providers.md

 ## <a name="comp">Complex Example: router eigrp</a>

-This resource and provider exercise will build on the router_eigrp API example shown in the cisco node_utils [README-creating-node_utils-APIs][doc_nu] document.
+This resource and provider exercise will build on the router_eigrp API example shown in the cisco node_utils [README-develop-node-utils-APIs][doc_nu] document.

 The router_eigrp node_utils example created a new API for the cli below: